blackode/elixir-tips/README.md

 sentence = ~w(I Love coding in elixir)
 ```

 We can still use the interpolation as well.
-Suppose, I would like to make the language dynamic in the above sentence, I mean one loves elixir and other loves some other languages .
+Suppose, I would like to make the language dynamic in the above sentence, I mean one loves elixir and other loves some other languages.
 So, let’s put the language in a variable lang and interpolate it over.

 ```elixir
 iex[6] lang = "haskel"